Peymanpn/Pdsr.HttpClient/README.md

 }
 ```

-you need to override the abstract methods `GetAuthorizationHeader` if your api needs authentication and implement the authorization logic there.
+you need to override the abstract method `GetAuthorizationHeader` if your API needs authentication and implement the authorization logic there.

 ```csharp
 protected abstract Task SetAuthorizationHeader(HttpRequestMessage request, CancellationToken cancellationToken = default);